soffi49/CMole-File-indexer/README.md

 - `namepart y`- where y is a part of a filename, prints information about all files that contain y in the name.
 - `owner uid`- where uid is owner's identifier, prints information about all files that owner is uid.
 ## 3.3 Additional features
-The last three commands support pagination.
+1. The last three commands support pagination.
 It means that the user is able to display output with pagers like *less*.
 For that, one has to set the `$PAGER` variable.
+2. The program is able to perform auto re-indexing if the parameter `-t` is specified